neuronsimulator/nrn/docs/python/programming/neuron_classes.rst

     hoc.Vector(
         ...

-However, for *dynamic* entities Neuron provides the `h` gateway object.
+However, for *dynamic* entities NEURON provides the `h` gateway object.
 It gives access to internal classes (templates) and objects, even if they were just created.
 E.g.:

 .. code-block::